pguibert6WIND/SONiC/doc/pic/recursive_route.md

 ### FPM and Orchagent Changes
-THis approach relies on the following two changes for updating NHG in dataplane.
+This approach relies on the following two changes for updating NHG in dataplane.
 1. Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
 (Rely on BRCM and NTT's changes)
 2. Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
 (Rely on BRCM and NTT's changes)